astronomer/astronomer-cosmos/docs/index.rst

 for the latest changes.

-Contributing Guide
+Join the Community
 __________________

-All contributions, bug reports, bug fixes, documentation improvements, enhancements are welcome.
+Have questions, need help, or interested in contributing?
+We welcome all contributions and feedback!

+- Join the community on Slack!
+You can find us in the Airflow Slack workspace `#airflow-dbt <https://apache-airflow.slack.com/archives/C059CC42E9W>`_ channel.
+If you don't have an account, click `here <https://apache-airflow-slack.herokuapp.com/>`_ to sign up.

+- Report bugs, request features, or ask questions by creating an issue in the `GitHub repository <https://github.com/astronomer/astronomer-cosmos/issues/new/choose>`_

-A detailed overview on how to contribute can be found in the `Contributing Guide <https://astronomer.github.io/astronomer-cosmos/contributing>`_.
+- Want to contribute new features, bug fixes or documentation enhancements?
+Please refer to our `Contributing Guide <https://astronomer.github.io/astronomer-cosmos/contributing>`_.

-Find out more about `our contributors <https://astronomer.github.io/astronomer-cosmos/contributors>`_.
+- Check out this `link <https://astronomer.github.io/astronomer-cosmos/contributors>`_. to learn more about our current contributors

-As contributors and maintainers to this project, you are expected to abide by the `Contributor Code of Conduct <https://github.com/astronomer/astronomer-cosmos/blob/main/CODE_OF_CONDUCT.md>`_.
+Note that contributors and maintainers are expected to abide by the `Contributor Code of Conduct <https://github.com/astronomer/astronomer-cosmos/blob/main/CODE_OF_CONDUCT.md>`_.